 The origin of dry brushing can be traced back to prehistoric times.
 Ever heard of it?
 Dry brushing is just brushing your bare skin with a dry, soft-bristled brush.

-Dry brushing your skin helps stimulate blood flow, which can help your lymph nodes and clear toxins from the body.
-What has made it a popular beauty routine?
-This article explains everything you need to know about dry brushing and what it does to your skin.
-Scroll down for more information.
+Dry brushing your skin stimulates blood flow, which aids lymph node function and removes toxins from the body.
+So, what is it about this skin care routine that has made it so popular?
+This article will teach you everything you need to know about dry brushing, how to do it, and what it can do for your skin.
+Scroll down for more details!

 In This Article

 What Is Dry Brushing?

 Brushing the skin with a dry brush in a particular pattern is known as dry brushing.
 In this process, your skin is brushed towards the heart and chest, starting from the feet and hands.

 Although not backed by scientific evidence, dry brushing your body may offer many potential health benefits like: